GU-Cryptography/quantum-safe-mqtt/README.md

 Each package contains a `broker` and `client` directory.
 These must be run separately, e.g. different machines, VMs, or terminal windows.
 To test particular security architecture (e.g. `kem`), the following steps should be followed:

 In the relevant package, edit the `broker/config_files/config.json` and `client/config_files/config.json` to include the correct IP addresses and port numbers.
+Edit 'environment.py` in the root directory, to contain the correct location of the cloned repo on your device.

 On the broker: